Create and manage Passage Retrieval (CPR) models

 Vector space | Coveo

-As shown in the following diagram, when a user enters a query in a LLM-powered application, the CPR model embeds the query in the embedding vector space in its memory to find the most relevant passages (chunks).
+As shown in the following diagram, for a given query, the CPR model embeds the query in the embedding vector space in its memory to find the most relevant passages (chunks).
 In the context of the CPR passage retrieval flow, this is referred to as second-stage content retrieval.
 Only the passages corresponding to the most relevant items identified during first-stage content retrieval (items retrieved by the Coveo search engine) are considered.
-The most relevant passages are then exposed by the Passage Retrieval API to the LLM so it can generate an answer.

 Vector space query | Coveo